 - Registering and receiving Medicaid benefits within a state.

-- Verifying the address of the custodial parent after a divorce for school registration purposes.
+- Verifying the custodial parent’s address after a divorce for school registration purposes.

 - Verifying the address of a parent after a divorce for child support purposes.